Quality Assurance

 Browsers can only handle so many requests at a time; the more requests a website has to make, the longer it can take to load.
 Make sure you are not requesting resources when they are not needed.
 For example, if you are using a WordPress plugin like Gravity Forms, dequeue the scripts it uses except for the page it is called on.

-[ ] Concatenate and minify text-based assets (JavaScript, CSS, etc.)
+[ ] Bundle, minify, and serve compressed text-based assets

 [ ] Choose the most efficient SVG icon system approach